Barristen/MemoryVLA/README.md

 ## 🎯 Motivation

 Vision-Language-Action (VLA) models represent a critical advancement in embodied AI, enabling robots and agents to perceive visual information, understand language instructions, and execute physical actions.
-However, current VLA systems struggle with long-horizon tasks that require:
+However, most VLAs exhibit a fundamental limitation: they rely on Markovian policies, predicting actions solely based on the current observation.
+Current VLA systems struggle with long-horizon tasks that require:

 - **Persistent memory** of past observations and interactions
 - **Efficient retrieval** of relevant experiences